-Today, with so many global manufacturing choices, some ask–why manufacture in Mexico?
-Increasingly, companies are learning of the significant advantages and benefits of manufacturing in Mexico as a maquiladora such as labor cost savings, western culture, 12 Free Trade Agreements with 46 nations, and close US proximity versus other global locations.
-The majority of manufacturing in Mexico takes place just a few miles south of the United States border, such as Tijuana.
+Today, with so many global manufacturing choices, some ask–why use mexico manufacturing companies and manufacture in Mexico?
+Increasingly, companies are learning of the significant advantages and benefits of manufacturing in Mexico as a maquiladora such as labor cost saving, western culture, 12 Free Trade Agreements with 46 nations, and close US proximity versus other global locations.
+The majority of us companies manufacturing in Mexico takes place just a few miles south of the United States border, such as Tijuana.
 TACNA is helping companies quickly realize these benefits by establishing Mexican manufacturing operations within twelve weeks.

 The most significant benefit for most companies moving to Mexico is labor savings.
 This savings results from the difference in fully burdened hourly labor cost in the U.S. compared to that of Mexico.
 Beyond base labor cost savings, there is also significant savings in medical premiums; workers compensation and retirement benefit costs.
 Major cost savings are also achieved through a shorter supply chain and lower logistics costs compared to other low cost manufacturing regions.

-Mexico is the United States’ second-largest export market and third-largest trading partner.
+Mexico is the United States’ second-largest export market in north America and third-largest trading partner.
 Many large global companies have chosen to locate significant manufacturing operations in Mexico, particularly along the U.S. Mexican border.
-This is the case because of the low cost labor market in Mexico, yet with the close proximity to the U.S. consumption markets.
+This is the case because of the low cost labor market, cheap raw materials in Mexico, yet with the close proximity to the U.S. consumption markets.
 Along the 2,000-mile shared border, state and local governments interact closely.
-Operating and manufacturing in Mexico’s border region may be relevant for your company as well.
+Operating and manufacturing in Mexico ’s border region may be relevant for your company as well.

 The Baja region has an abundant, young, educated labor force.
 With all major corridors paved in concrete, an international airport with direct flights to Asia, reliable utility services, a major seaport and state of art communications infrastructure, Baja is ideally suited for manufacturing.
 Foreign nationals can feel safe and comfortable driving in or residing in the region.
 Baja is supported through a government sponsored program called IMMEX.
 This program allows foreign companies to avoid duties and pay a minimum of taxes while manufacturing in Mexico.